 How Proofpoint Can Help

-Proofpoint has the consultant experts and the tools to help organizations manage their data better, from archiving solutions and policies to discovery.
-We also have the tools necessary to help administrators properly oversee and manage data discovery and governance.
+Proofpoint has consultant experts and the tools to help organizations manage their data better, from archiving solutions and policies to discovery.
+We also have the tools necessary to help administrators properly oversee and manage data discovery and information governance.
 Because data governance requires everyone in the organization to understand its importance and policies, Proofpoint helps organizations from beginning to end by educating users so that they remain productive while following compliance standards to protect data.